8 animal fathers that take care of their eggs

 Praying mantis jaws make swift work of a meal (which may include mates).
 Bruce Hallman/USFWS

 As a dramatic final act, some male praying mantises willingly become food for their mates.
-While that might seem like a rough deal for dad—he won’t be around to tend mantis eggs or see his young grow up—getting devoured could benefit the long-term survival of the insect offspring.
+While that might seem like a rough deal for dad—he won’t be around to tend mantis eggs or see his young grow up—getting devoured could benefit the long-term survival of his insect offspring.
 Cannibalistic female mantises produce more eggs than mantises who don’t eat their mates, a 2016 research paper concluded.
 The mothers also get plenty of amino acids, the building blocks of proteins, from snacking on their partners.

 Bald eagles